swagftw/gotel/README.md

+NOTE: THIS PROJECT IS A RESULT OF GEN AI

 # GoTel Metrics - Go Package for Direct Prometheus Push

 GoTel is a production-ready Go package for publishing metrics directly to Prometheus using the remote write protocol.
 It provides real-time metrics delivery without requiring OpenTelemetry Collector middleware, designed for easy integration into existing applications and teams.